zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-lifetime.md

 ```

 A few things to note here.

-1. Everywhere we read the value an observable in the mapping function, we wrapped it in a ko.pureComputed.
-This is important and we have documentation [here](portalfx-data-projections.md#data-shaping) that goes into the reasons why.
+1. Everywhere we read the value an observable in the mapping function, we wrapped it in a `ko.pureComputed`.
+This is important and the reasons why are discussed in [portalfx-data-projections.md#data-shaping](portalfx-data-projections.md#data-shaping).

-1. Rather than sending 'container' into the button constructor, we sent  `itemLifetime` which the  mapping function receives as a parameter.
-This is a "child" lifetime manager that was automatically created by the mapInto function.
+1. Rather than sending `container` into the button constructor, we sent `itemLifetime` which the mapping function receives as a parameter.
+This is a "child" lifetime manager that was automatically created by the `mapInto` function.

-Child lifetime managers have a lifetime that is at most the lifetime of their parent but importantly they can be disposed before their parent is disposed.
-When you know you have resources whose lifetime is shorter than that of the blade you can do `container.createChildLifetimeManager()` to create a child lifetime manager and pass that in to ViewModel constructors or anywhere else a lifetime manager object is needed.
-When you know you are done with those resources you can explictly call `dispose()` on the child lifetime manager.
-If you forget the child lifetime manager will be disposed when its parent is disposed to prevent memory leaks.

-In the case of `map()` and `mapInto()` the item lifetime manager will be disposed when the associated object is removed from the source array.
-In the example above this means the button ViewModel will be disposed at the correct time but notice the now disposed button ViewModel will still be in the Section.
-Nobody has removed the button from the section's `children()` array.
-Fortunately extension authors can register callbacks with the lifetime manager that are called when it's disposed using `registerForDispose`.
-To fix up the sample above we can do:
+In the case of `map()` and `mapInto()`, the item lifetime manager will be disposed when the associated object is removed from the source array.
+In the previous example, this means the button `ViewModel` will be disposed at the correct time, but the now disposed button `ViewModel` will still be in the Section.
+The button has not been removed from the section's `children()` array.
+Fortunately, extension authors can register callbacks with the lifetime manager that are used when it is disposed using the `registerForDispose` command.
+To fix up the previous sample we can use the following code.

 ```ts
 let gridItems = this._view.items.mapInto(container, (itemLifetime, item) => {